-In the I step of the ANVIL system, your validated prototype becomes the MVP – the first market-ready version of your product.
-This is the moment where speed meets rigor: we continue development AI-accelerated, harden every feature against the OWASP Top 10, and review every line of code in senior review.
-Your prototype is no throwaway artifact; it's the most precise spec there is – it shows in black and white what your product needs to do, and it saves weeks of requirements workshops.
+In the I step of the ANVIL system, your validated prototype becomes the MVP – the first market-ready version of a product.
+This is the moment where speed meets rigor.
+A working demo proves the idea holds; it does not prove the code withstands an attack, an audit, or real load.
+That is exactly the gap the I step closes: AI-accelerated development, hardening of every feature against the OWASP Top 10, every line in senior review.
+The prototype is no throwaway artifact; it's the most precise spec there is – it shows in black and white what the product needs to do, and it saves weeks of requirements workshops.

-The I step is where your groundwork earns its stripes.
-What you built with Cursor, Claude, Lovable, or a freelancer is the foundation we build on – not despite its precision, but because of it.
+The I step builds directly on your groundwork.
+What you made with Cursor, Claude, Lovable, or a freelancer isn't scrapped – it's the foundation, because it already pins down what the product must do.
 Three terms, three levels of maturity, cleanly separated:

 | Stage | What it is | Where in the ANVIL system |